march-dave/react-next-anycase/CHATGPT_UI.md

 The chat log announces updates to screen readers and indicates when a response is loading.
 If there are no messages yet, a placeholder invites you to start the conversation.
 Press Shift+Enter to add a newline.
+Press Up Arrow in an empty input to recall your last message.
 An animated typing indicator appears while waiting for a response.